ssnam92/KSPies/documentation/about.rst

 Acknowledgments
 ###############

-S.N. and E.S. are thankful for support from the Korean Research Foundation (2017R1A2B2003552).
-R.J.M. is thankful for support from the University of California President's Postdoctoral Fellowship Program.
+S.N.,  H.P.,  and  E.S. are thankful for support from the the  National  Research  Foundation  of  Korea (NRF-2020R1A2C2007468  and  NRF-2020R1A4A1017737).
+R.J.M. is thankful for support from the University of California President's Postdoctoral Fellowship Program and the National Science Foundation (CHE 1856165).